learn-co-curriculum/react-hooks-redux-create-store/README.md

 and carries those with it when invoked later.

 As you see above, `dispatch` is now private to our new function.
-But we'll need to call the function when certain events happen in our application (eg. when a user clicks on a button, call dispatch).
-So we expose the method by having our function return a JavaScript object that has a `dispatch` method.
-We'll call this returned JavaScript object our **store**, and, therefore, we'll call the method `createStore`, because that's what it does.
+But we'll need to call the function when certain events happen in our application (eg. we might want to call dispatch when a user clicks on a button).
+So we expose the method by having our function return a JavaScript object containing the `dispatch` method.
+In __Redux__ terms, this returned JavaScript object is called the **store**, so we've named the method `createStore` because that's what it does.

 ```javascript
 function createStore() {